-8-hour Ozone strategy targeting 2023 will ensure 1-hour attainment in 2022 as well as 24-hour and annual attainment in 2019 and 2025, respectively identifies just how far NOx emissions must be reduced to meet federal standards by 2023 and 2031.
+The need for advanced mobile source technologies and clean fuels is best illustrated by Figure 2 which identifies just how far NOx emissions must be reduced to meet federal standards by 2023 and 2031.
 The 2016 AQMP's estimate of needed NOx reductions will require the South Coast AQMD Clean Fuels Program to encourage and accelerate advancement of clean transportation technologies that are used as control strategies in the AQMP.
-Given this contribution, significant cuts in pollution from these sources are needed, therefore proposed AQMP mobile source call establishing strategies for requirements for cleaner technologies (both zero and near-zero) and deploying these technologies into fleets, requiring cleaner and renewable fuels, and ensuring continued clean performance in use.
+Given this contribution, significant cuts in pollution from these sources are needed, therefore proposed AOMP mobile source strategies call for establishing requirements for cleaner technologies (both zero and near-zero) and deploying these technologies into fleets, requiring cleaner and renewable fuels, and ensuring continued clean performance in use.
 Current state efforts in developing regulations for on- and off-road vehicles and equipment are expected to reduce NOx emissions significantly, but not sufficiently to meet the South Coast AQMD needs, especially in terms of timing.